-The Older Wiser Learning Seniors are a vibrant group who meet Thursdays at 11:30 AM to expand their minds, exercise their bodies, and share a meal.
+The Older Wiser Learning Seniors are a vibrant group who meet Tuesdays at noon for 45 minutes of carefully monitored, measured, exercise and again Thursdays at 11:30 AM to expand their minds, socialize, share a meal and learn.
 The OWLS share their experiences and gain knowledge while building deep friendships.

 The OWLS find they have more energy, more friends, and more enriching lives due to their weekly gatherings.
 This invigorating group proves that no matter what one’s age, there is always more to learn, more to gain, and more to give.